STUDENT CARE SERVICES

 03. SNS SERVICE

-We use LINE to provide various information useful for school events, school life, prompt and accurate information about school announcements that students need to know during the training period.
-In addition, we provide advance communication services prior to arrival so as not to worry students before departing from their country.
+We use LINE to provide various information useful for school events, school life, prompt and accurate information about school announcements that students need to know during their time at CIA.
+In addition, We offer pre-arrival communication services so that students won't worry before the departure.
 International managers are also connected with their students using other SNS (ZALO-VIETNAMESE, WECHAT-CHINESE, KAKAOTALK-KOREA, LINE-OTHER NATIONALS) providing a convenient way of communicating.

 - Providing school information